JesseMooreDS/dsc-phase-2-project-v3/README.md

 # Stakeholder Questions

-* Which movie genres yield the highest profits?
+* Which movie genres yield the highest revenues?

 * What are the most profitable months for releasing a movie?

 * How significant is the production budget in determining return on investment?

+* What principals (directors/actors/writers) yield the highest revenues?

 # Data Understanding and Analysis